PennTURBO/Turbo-Documentation/turbo_6MillLOF_20180618_recon_rdfspo.md

 ## Creation of current production-like TURBO repository

-*todo:  log times required for operations like these and number of statements (per graph?) (or disk space) before and after *
+*todo:  log times required for operations like these and number of statements (per graph?) (or disk space) before and after.
+Also note GraphDB version, port numbers and data directories.
+Purchased version will be v8.5...  will Drivetrain be compatible with both password protected and "free" repositories?*

 "Production like" because loss-of-function (LOF) allele information is was not expanded or linked if the corresponding sample was gathered in a PMBB Tissue encounter (due to a limitation in some encounter-guessing Karma PyTransform)
 Updated status: